 Paul’s second book published in 2008 revealed the sources of information to help people trace African Caribbean ancestry and learn about their family history.

-Nina Kristofferson Has been described by The Times as ‘hypnotizing, captivating, electrifying’, actress, singer and writer Nina Kristofferson…
+The Times describes Nina as “hypnotizing, captivating, electrifying”, the actress, singer and writer Nina Kristofferson is bringing her…

 Introducing Paul Crooks Trailblazing author and family historian Paul Crooks captivates his audience with an account of how…